All Episodes

 We don't have to go back 40 years.

-We'll find all we'll find that truth out.
+We'll find that truth out.

 But in the meantime, it is an abject lesson for everybody.

-You had all of these professors at Duke, full page ads they took out.
+You had all of these professors at Duke, full-page ads they took out.

-A lot of but but the problem is lives get ruined.
+But the problem is lives get ruined.

-I I look I actually think there's a reason that one of the big commandments is thou shalt not bear false witness.
+I actually think there's a reason that one of the big commandments is thou shalt not bear false witness.

-Yeah, I really do, because it destroys you.
+I really do, because it destroys you.

 It can destroy people.